whtns/big_sur_app/docs/code.rst

 - ``layouts.py``, where the page layouts are instantiated
 - ``index.py``, which imports from both of the above: this is where the web application is started, the page layouts are actually returned by the web server, and all of the function callbacks are registered to their respective buttons/plots/etc. in the page layouts

-For each tab/page in MiCV there is a corresponding folder in the ``src`` directory that contains 4 files:
+For each tab/page in BigSuR there is a corresponding folder in the ``src`` directory that contains 4 files:

 - ``_components.py``, where buttons, plots, etc. are defined and uniquely identified
 - ``_layouts.py``, where the components defined in ``_components.py`` are laid out to fill the tab